-Twelve submitted staff questionnaire responses indicated that they felt that patients get the right care, at the right time and with the best outcome for them and indicated they were very satisfied with this aspect of care.
+Six submitted staff questionnaire responses indicated that they felt that patients get the right care, at the right time and with the best outcome for them.
+All staff indicated they were very satisfied with this aspect of care.
 Staff spoken with during the inspection concurred with this.
-Comments provided included the following:
+One comment was included in the submitted questionnaire responses.